dakota-rennels/old-dakota-rennels.github.io/pages/Certifications.md

 ### 2. Certificates

-Certifications arranged by in alphabetical order of certificate provider.
+Certifications are awards for completing a course or set of courses within a specific topic or field of study.
+These certifications are arranged by alphabetical order of certificate provider.

 IBM  - Data Science Methodology <br>
-IBM  - Machine LEarning with Python <br>
+IBM  - Machine Learning with Python <br>
 IBM  - Introduction to Data Analytics <br>
 IBM  - Excel Basics for Data Analysis <br>
 IBM  - Databases and SQL for Data Science with Python <br>